-Translation consists of taking text in one language and rendering it in another.
-Localization goes a step further; It takes into consideration the impact of culture, and fully tailors the text to the local market.
+Translation consists of taking a text in one language and rendering it in another.
+But localization goes a step further.
+It takes into consideration the impact of culture, and fully tailors the text to the local market.
 It goes beyond translating content.
 It is like adapting the American hotdog into the Spanish tortilla.

 Customers feel safer when buying products that are marketed in their own language

 If you want to sell to foreign consumers, do it in their native language.
 You will be better able to evoke an emotional response.

 “If I’m selling to you, I speak your language.
 If I’m buying, dann müssen Sie Deutsch sprechen!”
 Willy Brandt – German Chancellor

 According to Common Sense Advisory, one of the world’s most trusted Market Analysts in the Language industry: